HazyResearch/deepdive/doc/example-spouse.md

 ```

 Next, for this operation we don't use any UDF script, instead relying entirely on DDlog operations.
-We simply construct a table of person counts, and then do a join with our filtering conditions; in DDlog this looks like:
+We simply construct a table of person counts, and then do a join with our filtering conditions.
+In DDlog this looks like:

 ```ddlog
 num_people(doc_id, sentence_index, COUNT(p)) :-